 The prices listed below are the costs PER SEMESETER for the CURRENT academic year.

 All housing lottery numbers are randomly generated through a computer program.
 These numbers are organized by class year with seniors being given the first set of numbers, juniors being given the second set, and sophomores being given the third set.
 Please understand that the computer assigns you a lottery number based on the class year that has been determined by the Office of the Registrar.
-These numbers will be posted at the lottery in the Annex on December 4, 2013.
+These numbers will be posted at the lottery in the Hub on December 3, 2014.
 We will not give out your lottery number prior to this date or time, nor will we give you your number over the phone or email.

 If you are a student who has acquired more than 6 judicial points, 50 lottery points will be added to your random lottery number and you are not eligible to be pulled into someone else’s space.